Does the word “pivot table” make you want to scream?

-You might have your data on another platform or software that’s not in Excel.
+You might also have your data on another platform or software that’s not in Excel.

 If you’ve been manually inputting the information into an Excel spreadsheet, chances are it’s already somewhat organized.

-However, if your data is somewhere else, you need to get those numbers on a new spreadsheet.
+However, if your data is somewhere else, like an online marketing tool, you need to get those numbers on a new spreadsheet.

-There are a couple ways you can make this happen.
+There are a couple of ways you can make this happen.

 Sure, if you’ve been manually putting figures into an Excel sheet daily or weekly over a long period of time, it’s not the worst idea.